ahmedali1102/Fraud_detection_prediction/README.md

 ## Data preprocessing steps include:

-Handling missing values
+-Handling missing values
-Encoding categorical features
+-Encoding categorical features
-Scaling numerical features
+-Scaling numerical features

 ## Model Training
 The Logistic Regression model is used for training on the preprocessed data.
 The dataset is split into training and testing sets, and the model is trained as follows: